 Deena earned a BA in music from Winthrop University in South Carolina and a Master of Heritage Preservation from Georgia State University.
 She is deeply passionate about historic preservation and adaptive reuse of the built environment.
 She was employed as a historic preservation specialist with a transportation engineering firm in Atlanta as well as serving as a remote contractor with a preservation planning firm.
 She brings a diverse background, both personally and professionally, to the CVC.
 When not at work, Deena can be found practicing flute, piccolo, and clarinet as well as participating in various aspects of the local theatre community.
 She lives in NE Roanoke with her husband and their two ultra-spoiled house cats.

 Director of Programs

-With a background in biology and philosophy, Dr. Marc Lucht worked as a professor and university administrator for 18 years.
-Before joining Clean Valley Council, he co-directed North Cross School’s first campus in China and led the development of additional high schools in Asia.
-Holding a PhD from Emory University, he has published and presented widely on environmental philosophy, animal rights, and intercultural dialogue, and is strongly committed to the idea that it is incumbent upon humanity to find more responsible ways of acknowledging and living together with the creatures with whom we share the planet.
-He is an avid SCUBA diver and skier, and loves opera, cooking, mountain biking, hiking, and traveling.
+With an academic background in biology and philosophy, Dr. Marc Lucht worked as a professor and university administrator for 18 years.
+Before joining Clean Valley Council, he co-directed North Cross School’s first campus in China and led the development of additional high school campuses in Asia.
+Holding a PhD from Emory University, he has published widely on environmental philosophy, animal rights, and intercultural dialogue, and is strongly committed to the idea that it is incumbent upon humanity to find more responsible ways of acknowledging and living together with the creatures with whom we share the planet.